aio-libs/aiohttp-devtools/README.rst

 Tutorial
 --------

-To demonstrate what adev can do let's walk through creating a new application:
+To demonstrate what adev can do, let's walk through creating a new application:

-First let's create a clean python environment to work in (it's assumed you've already got **python 3.5**, **pip** and **virtualenv**) and install adev (we might as well also install ``ipython`` as it alwasy comes in useful).
+First let's create a clean python environment to work in and install aiohttp-devtools.

+(it is assumed you've already got **python 3.5**, **pip** and **virtualenv** installed)

 .. code:: shell

     mkdir my_new_app && cd my_new_app
     virtualenv -p /usr/bin/python3.5 env
     . env/bin/activate
-    pip install aiohttp-devtools ipython
+    pip install aiohttp-devtools

 We're now ready to build our new application with `start`_, using the current directory ``.`` will put files where